Written by: Nino Ilveskero, Talent Base Oy

 Automate high-quality inputs

 Having a data governance model ensures that the AI developers always have access to the curated and actively maintained datasets and don’t need to waste time monitoring data quality.
 Right now, the classic data governance model has become an important and so far the smartest way to manage data assets.
 It helps organizations keep their data constantly usable for AI applications.

 Embrace life-cycle approach instead of managing single applications

 Earlier, data was mainly gathered for a specific purpose and changed only moderately.
 As the use of AI keeps increasing, data is created, used, and reworked a lot more.
 The data life cycles are becoming more complex with multiple twists and turns, posing new challenges for quality control.
 User- and service-oriented and continuously evolving data governance model also helps to manage the data in an agile way.

 The data governance model may seem laborious at times, so it might seem tempting to divide tasks into several siloed subprocesses.
 However, this leads to a vicious circle of fixes: whenever a problem in data management is tackled, a new problem will pop up somewhere else.
 When decisions are made by people only, this is not such a big problem, as people can see errors in the data and find ways to patch them up.

 When AI is taught, it is given data that guides it towards certain types of decisions.
 When the data is in good condition, the organization can reteach its AI at a moment’s notice and so enable it to make better decisions and to react to changes as quickly as possible.
 In most lines of business, this means gloomy times for competitors.

-The writer is a partner in Talent Base Oy as well as the AIGA steering group member.
+The writer is a sales director and leading consultant in Loihde Advisory Oy as well as the AIGA steering group member.
 He has worked for over 20 years with digital services and IT system development in different industries.